What Is The Asthenosphere Made Of? (Structure Explain)

 Asthenosphere layer

 When we go into plate tectonics, the lithospheric plates move around on a surface.
-That is fluid which capable of flow.
+That is fluid that is capable of flow.
 It means that the plates can move relative to one another, not necessarily in the same direction or at the same speed.
-So the convection currents in the asthenosphere are assumed to be responsible for these relative motions.
+So, the convection currents in the asthenosphere are assumed to be responsible for these relative motions.

 Composition